cloudwego/kitex/docs/guide/extension/loadbalance.md

 If there are no more instances to retry, the Next method should return nil.

-There are another two special interfaces, defined as follows:
+There are another special interface, defined as follows:

 ```go
 // Rebalancer is a kind of Loadbalancer that performs rebalancing when the result of service discovery changes.